Mühle Glashütte

 Mühle-Glashütte GmbH nautische Instrumente und Feinmechanik (“nautical instruments and precision engineering”) is a German maker of nautical instruments, marine timepieces and wristwatches based in Glashütte, Saxony.
 The family business was founded in 1869.
-The brand was re-started in 2007 following bankruptcy.
+The brand was re-started in 1994 after the Iron Curtain fell.

 History

 The Mühle family has more than 140-year history of instrument-making craft in and around the area of Glashütte.
 The roots of the family business date back five generations - from the year 1869, when Robert Mühle founded his own company in Glashütte, manufacturing precision measuring instruments for the local watch industry and watchmaker school.
-Mühle-Glashütte S.A. was founded in 1994 by Hans-Jürgen Mühle, father of the current CEO Thilo Mühle.
+Mühle-Glashütte S.A. was founded in 1994 by Hans-Jürgen Mühle, father of the current CEO Thilo Mühle whose children have joined company as well.

 1869-1921: Robert Mühle

 Robert Mühle was born in 1841, in Lauenstein and completed a training as toolmaker at the watch manufacturer Moritz Grossmann.
 In 1869 he founded his own company in Glashütte.
-He manufactured precision measuring instruments for the Glashütte watch company and the watchmaking school.
+He manufactured precision measuring instruments for the Glashütte watch company and the watchmaking school with such storied companies as A Lange & Sohne using his tools.

 The measuring instruments produced by Robert Mühle were of great importance for the Glashütte area watchmaking industry, which needed precise measuring instruments for the production of their clockworks.
 Besides this, they developed leading-edge technology, because the Glashütte factories used the new metric system of measurement, not the standard for the Swiss watchmaking typical Paris line used.
 With its precise measuring instruments in the tradition of Robert Mühle, the Mühle, the family feels obligated to the present: the precise measurement.
+The lineage of the company was cemented early on when Robert Mühle was awarded the Gold Medal of the City of Dresden in 1896 for his precise measuring instruments.